Alejandro Soriano: An Architectural Visualist

 I've discovered there are a lot of great concept artists who use SketchUp.
 Nowadays I visit ArtStation daily.
 It's a nice place to watch design trends.
 I recommend checking it regularly to see what other people are doing and the way they're using the same software you use.

 Much of your work centers on architecture, but you also gravitate towards popular media such as animation and concept art.
 What motivates these side projects?

-If I have enough time, I usually try to test extensions, plugins or new techniques with topics I'm not used to working with.
-The point is to force me to think about the model in a different way, and it usually provides me a new perspective to face the modeling process.
+If I have enough time, I usually try to test extensions, plugins, or new techniques with topics I'm not used to working with.
+The point is to force me to think about the model in a different way, and it usually provides me with a new perspective to face the modeling process.
 For example, modeling a cartoon alien attack taught me how to work with features from Vertex Tools I didn't know how to use before.
 Going outside my comfort zone is a nice way to get valuable teaching.